 To give you an outlook, here are some screenshots that were posted by the Banana News Network on their Facebook page.
 The screenshots show some messages received on the Rangers Madadgar WhatsApp emergency service.

 Of course, these screenshots are fake, and that is what we expect from the BNN.
 But, we are showing these images so that you can get a perspective on how the fake messages look like.
-The screenshots are not real but the words shown in the images are very similar to the real prank messages.
+The screenshots are not real, but the words shown in the images are very similar to the real prank messages.

 Why don’t Police block these callers?

-It is much easier today to trace a caller or block the number of annoying people and for police or any other security agency it is a piece of cake, however, they consider it the last option to take such an extreme measure.
+It is much easier today to trace a caller or block the number of annoying people, and for police or any other security agency it is a piece of cake; however, they consider it the last option to take such an extreme measure.

 “We don’t find it a better option to block numbers, either mobile or landline.
-The reason for our leniency is that once a number entered into our blocked list, it can not reach us in case a real emergency arise.
+The reason for our leniency is that once a number entered into our blocked list, it can not reach us in case a real emergency arises.
 We, therefore, do not wish them to face such a situation.”, explained the official.